giovanniboscu/continuous-section-field/docs/programmer-guide/04_plotting_weight.md

 On the left, there are the names of the corresponding polygons in section s0 and section s1.

+"lowerpart,lowerpart"

+The polygon names are not required to be the same.

 ```python
 section_field.set_weight_laws([
     "lowerpart,lowerpart: f(z) or f(t)",